Posted November 9, 2016

 - Information Requirements: One of the most critical steps is to determine what information must be gathered and the outcomes expected once this information has been processed into actionable intelligence.
-Consider all of the different forms of data that will be collected across cyber, physical, brand, phishing, etc. The key is to start small and focused, and then expand once you’ve established successful metrics for that set of initial data.
+Consider all of the different forms of data that will be collected across cyber, physical, brand, Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., etc. The key is to start small and focused, and then expand once you’ve established successful metrics for that set of initial data.

 - Task Collection Systems: Taking the requirements of data collection, configure and setup software (and possibly human collection) to collect data that will be leveraged by the subsequent elements within the threat intelligence program.